KatherineMichel/digital-commonplace/README.md

 <!--
 https://www.weforum.org/agenda/2018/02/how-to-be-smarter-infographic | 12 ways to get smarter – in one chart | World Economic Forum
+https://lifehacker.com/the-nine-types-of-intelligence-every-person-has-1772693736 | The Nine Types of Intelligence Every Person Has

 https://twitter.com/aaronchall/status/948208189518024704 | Aaron Hall, Contrary 🐍 Professor 🇺🇸 on Twitter: "No big deal, but be ambitious for personal growth in 2018.
 Make a list of everything you want to accomplish this year.
 Write it down.
 Put de… https://t.co/xLt13uICUA"